WilliamAkins/Extra-Credits-Holiday-Jam-2018/README.md

 # Extra-Credits-Holiday-Jam-2018
+The game is hosted on itch.io here: <https://wakins.itch.io/load-management>

 The source code for the game jam game "Load Management" as part of the Extra Credits holiday jam 2018.

 ## Credits